JazminVidal/gop-dnn-epadb/README.md

                                   [ 21 -0.2897284 ] [ 5 0 ] [ 31 0 ] [ 33 0 ] [ 3 -11.43557 ] [ 25 0 ] \
                                   [ 16 0 ] [ 30 -0.03224623 ] [ 5 0 ] [ 25 0 ] [ 33 0 ] [ 1 0 ]

 Results are in posterior format, where each pair stands for [pure-phone-index gop-value].
-For example, [ 27 -5.382001 ] means the GOP of the pure-phone 27 (it corresponds to the phone "OW", according to "phones-pure.txt") is -5.382001, indicating the audio segment of this phone should be a mispronunciation.
+For example, [ 27 -5.382001 ] means the GOP of the pure-phone 27 (it corresponds to the phone "OW", according to "phones-pure.txt") is -5.382001.

 2. The phone-level features are in matrix format: